Pacatnamu: Chronology

-There are two periods of occupation-an early period when Moche ceramics were in use, and a later period characterized by the use of Chimu ceramics.
+There are two periods of occupation at the site: an early period when Moche ceramics were in use, and a later period characterized by the use of Chimu ceramics.
 Brick serration used in construction allows us to see a chronology of occupation within each of those times of occupation.
 Pacatnamu was unoccupied before the end of Moche IV or the beginning of the Moche V (ca. A.D.
 600).
 During this Moche period some ceremonial architecture was constructed.
 During this time of occupation ceramics clearly show some Huari influence, but the textiles are clearly Moche.
 Also the burials from this time simply reflect Moche styles.
 Near the end of Moche occupation (ca. A.D.
-900) a new ceramic for was added and this has clearly signaled the end of the Moche occupation.
+900) a new ceramic form appeared which signaled the end of the Moche occupation.
 In approximately A.D.
 1050 there is a break between the Moche occupation and Chimu occupation.

 This period coincides with extensive flooding in this area and a dramatic change in nearly all artifact types.
 Around A.D.
 1100–1150 there was another large population living in Pacatnamu with a new style of ceramics, textiles and bricks, and new architectural forms that help us date the sites occupational periods.
-The second outbreak of population is known as the Chimu occupation.
+The second period of population is known as the Chimu occupation.
 Major walls were built at this time because of a need for defense.
 There is a bit of unfinished wall to the north, which suggests they were trying to expand near the end of their occupation.
 Not much is known about why the Chimu occupation ended but it happened sometime around A.D.
 1370.
 It is possible that more populations occupied Pacatnamu after 1370, but by the time the Inca conquered the North Coast the site was mostly in ruins.